Heavy-tailed configuration models at criticality: Scaling limits for component functionals

-The arguments for proving \eqref{eq:suff-U0-conv-1}, and \eqref{eq:suff-U0-conv-2} are similar to Propositions~\ref{prop-l2-tightness}~and~\ref{prop-surp-u-0} and thus we only sketch a brief outline.
+The arguments for proving \eqref{eq:suff-U0-conv-1} and \eqref{eq:suff-U0-conv-2} are similar to Propositions~\ref{prop-l2-tightness}~and~\ref{prop-surp-u-0} and thus we only sketch a brief outline.
 Denote $\ell_n^w = \sum_{i\in [n]}w_i$.
-The main ingredient to the proof of Proposition~\ref{prop-l2-tightness} is Lemma~\ref{lem::tail_sum_squares}, and the proof Lemma~\ref{lem::tail_sum_squares} uses the fact that the expected sum of squares of the cluster sizes can be written in terms of susceptibility functions in \eqref{comp-vs-rnd-choice} and then we made use of the estimate for the susceptibility function in \eqref{bound::expt-cluster-size}.
+The main ingredient to the proof of Proposition~\ref{prop-l2-tightness} is Lemma~\ref{lem::tail_sum_squares}, and the proof of Lemma~\ref{lem::tail_sum_squares} uses the fact that the expected sum of squares of the cluster sizes can be written in terms of susceptibility functions in \eqref{comp-vs-rnd-choice} and then we made use of the estimate for the susceptibility function in \eqref{bound::expt-cluster-size}.
 Let $V_n'$ denote a vertex chosen according to the distribution $(w_i/\ell_n^w)_{i\in [n]}$, independently of the graph.
-Notice that for any $\mathrm{CM}_n(\bld{d})$,
+Notice that

 Now, \cite[Lemma 5.2]{J09b} can be extended using an identical argument to compute the weight-based susceptibility function in the right hand side of \eqref{W-vs-WVn}.
 See Lemma~\ref{lem:gen-path-count} given in Appendix~\ref{sec:appendix-gen-path-counting}.
-The proof of \eqref{eq:suff-U0-conv-2} can also be completed using an identical argument as Proposition~\ref{prop-surp-u-0} by observing that
+The proof of \eqref{eq:suff-U0-conv-2} can also be completed using an identical argument as in the proof of Proposition~\ref{prop-surp-u-0} by observing that

-Moreover, an analog of Lemma~\ref{lem:sp-cv-n} also holds for $V_n'$ (see Appendix~\ref{sec_appendix}), and the proof of \eqref{eq:suff-U0-conv-2} can now be completed in an identical manner as the proof of Proposition~\ref{prop-surp-u-0}. \end{proof} While studying percolation in the next section, we will need an estimate for the proportion of degree-one vertices in the large components.
+Moreover, an analog of Lemma~\ref{lem:sp-cv-n} also holds for $V_n'$ (see Appendix~\ref{sec_appendix}), and the proof of \eqref{eq:suff-U0-conv-2} can now be completed in an identical manner as in the proof of Proposition~\ref{prop-surp-u-0}. \end{proof} While studying percolation in the next section, we will need an estimate for the proportion of degree-one vertices in the large components.
 In fact, an application of Theorem~\ref{thm:comp-functionals}, yields the following result about the degree composition of the largest clusters: \begin{corollary} Consider $\mathrm{CM}_n(\boldsymbol{d})$ satisfying {\rm Assumption~\ref{assumption1}}.
 Let $v_k(G)$ denote the number of vertices of degree $k$ in the graph $G$.
 Then, for any fixed $i\geq 1$,